Blog Barista: Sam Nadarajan | February 12, 2020 | Developer Tools | Brew time: 9 min

 For example, if a “Reset Password” request type has been configured in the customer portal, a Confluence article may explain the steps involved in resetting a password.
 So when customers search for “Reset Password” in the customer portal, the Confluence article will also appear in the search results.
 When used properly this can reduce the number of requests your agents receive and allow customers to resolve their issues without any wait time.
 Your Service Desk team can benefit by addressing more complicated requests that come in through the portal.

-Your agents can access queues within a Jira Service Desk project using the left side navigation.
+Your agents can access queues within a Jira Service Management project using the left-side navigation.
 Jira Administrators can configure these queues for you based on the needs of the organization.
 Issues that fit the JQL for that queue will appear on the right side, and the columns displayed in the list view are configurable as well.

 Service Level Agreements (SLA’s)